 - Daihinia™ is a must-have for any user with a laptop.
 Based on the network name (SSID), Daihinia driver only enables itself for networks that are prefixed "Daihinia" in their names, and does not interfere when connected to the usual (infrastructure-mode and non-multihop ad-hoc) networks.

-- Daihinia™ is better than any SoftAP solution because the resulting network scales easier and automatically.
+- Daihinia™ is better than any SoftAP solution because the resulting network scales easier and automatically, and the traffic between client computers goes directly, without traveling to the AP and back.

 - Daihinia's unique routing algorithm has an overhead of less than 1.5% (hardware-based mesh solutions can eat as high as 10%).